FloFlo93/PICA-to-go/README.md

 ## Raw Data
 The raw data of all models is available under doc/raw_data.tar.xz.
 This archive contains the phenotype file for all models.
 The identifier can be used to download all corresponding genomes.
 After that, PICA-to-go train can be run on all models in order to reproduce the results used in the corresponding masters thesis.
 Furthermore, there is a statistics subfolder in the archive that contains all tables/plots used in the masters thesis.

+# Updates

+## Version 1.1.0
+* The RAM requirements of the PICA-to-go pipeline itself has been reduced by using MapDB to store large collections in a file database.
+* The maximal heap size is not pre-defined (which causes an exception when the available memory is lower on the computer than specified), but the launcher script sets the maximal heap size to the maximal available memory.
+* The garbage collection is manually called before PICA crossvalidation.py is called, as this tool might need a high amount of RAM.